 G 1.1 Operations must be planned, scheduled and controlled by a designated and Requirement competent person(s), to ensure sustainability status is maintained.
-G 1.2 The quantity of each sustainable row material and product must be recorded Requirement The quantity of each sustainable raw material and product must be recorded.
-G 1.3 A designated and competent person(s) must be available to inspect, approved reject A designated and competent person(s) must be available to inspect, approve/ reject Requirement and supervise the unloading and intake of bulk and packaged raw materials/ products.
-G 1.4 Documentation accompanying any products at intake must be checked by a Requirement designated and competent person to ensure it is correct and matches the booked raw material/ product intake.
-G 2 Storage & Processing
+G 1.2 The quantity of each sustainable raw material and feed product must be recorded.
+Requirement G 1.3 A designated and competent person(s) must be available to inspect, approve/ reject Requirement and supervise the unloading and intake of bulk and packaged raw materials/feed products.
+C 0 G 1.4 Documentation accompanying any products at intake must be checked by a Requirement designated and competent person to ensure it is correct and matches the booked raw cO' material/feed product intake.